 Edward G. Pettit is the Philly Poe Guy and his work on Poe has garnered national attention and resulted in several Poe-themed events, from literary debates to full-scale dramatic productions, and has been featured on television, radio and in print, including the New York Times.
 Pettit is the Sunstein Manager of Public Programs at The Rosenbach where he is teaching a course on Philadelphia Gothic in Spring 2019.

-This talk will take place on Tuesday, May 14, 2019 at 6 pm, meeting at Laurel Hill Cemetery’s Gatehouse located at 3822 Ridge Avenue, Philadelphia PA 19132.
+This talk will take place on Tuesday, May 14, 2019 at 6 pm, (with a prescheduled rain date of Wednesday, May 15 at 6:00pm.) meeting at Laurel Hill Cemetery’s Gatehouse located at 3822 Ridge Avenue, Philadelphia PA 19132.
 Free parking is located directly across the street from Gatehouse.